IBM / PLAY!

 Our brains are wired to play.

 It was a untold secret of IBM’s R&D labs—that many of their best inventions from LASIK eye surgery to Watson came through play.

 Meet John Cohn.

 This IBM Fellow, reality TV star and Internet of Things guru made it to the top of his field by maintaining his playful spirit.
-He helped develop the microchips that go into video game systems, and in his spare time built a Ferris wheel car for Burning Man, Steampunk-powered smoke machines and a crowd-controlled musical instrument for a band member in Phish.
+He helped develop the microchips that go into video game consoles, and in his spare time built a Burning Man Ferris wheel car, a Steampunk jet pack and a giant audience keyboard for jam band concerts.

 With John's help, we took the joy of science out of the IBM lab, and onto Tumblr and the streets of New York City, in an art and computer science experiment.

 IBM presents The Play Machine

 A playfully-built contraption that turned social media clicks into real-time physical actions.
 Live on Tumblr.

 Social engagement on IBM's innovation culture blog , IBMblr, brought the low-tech components to life:

 Like to Pop